Nebulaevo/url-toolbox/README.md

 It's possible to filter the url parts in the representation by using the `filtered` method, or by providing filtering options to the `normalised` method.

-The filtering options argument is a key/value object allowing to filter the url parts included in a url representation (all keys are optional with default values).
+The filtering options argument is a key-value object allowing to filter the url parts included in a url representation (all keys are optional with default values).

 | Key | Description | Default |
 | --- | ----------- | ------- |